OmniversalDiscord/omnibot/README.md

 ### Adding a new command

 Commands are more involved than message handlers, but have a similar principle.
 Create a new file called `<commandName>.ts` in `src/handlers/commands`.
-All commands **must** export a default function which receives a `Context` object as its only parameter, and a `register` function which optionally receives a `RegistrationContext` parameter, and returns a `SlashCommandBuilder` object.
-The `register` function can optionally be marked as `async`.
+All commands **must** export a default function which receives a `Context` object as its only parameter, and a `register` function which returns a `SlashCommandBuilder` and optionally receives a `RegistrationContext` parameter.
+The `register` function can also be marked as `async`.
 Subcommands are not currently supported, but will be once a subcommand is needed.

 For example, the same "ping" handler from before could be defined as a command as such: